pieter2501/NetworkNarcotic/README.md

     > full        full mesh topology, every device is connected to every other device
     > loop        loop topology, devices are connected in a loop
     > line        line topology, basically loop mode with a cut in it
-    > hubspoke    hub-and-spoke topology, every device is connected to one central device
+    > hubspoke    hub-and-spoke topology, every device is connected to one central device (ID = 1)
     > ...         (more to come)

 > **connectionmode:** <**single** (default) | **full** | **exhaust**>

     Influences the cable layout of a connection.

-    > single    a single cable is applied between ONE device from each cluster
+    > single *    a single cable is applied between ONE device from each cluster
     > full        every device in one cluster is connected to every device in the other cluster
+    > seek *      a single cable is applied between the device with the lowest amount of non-seek connections from each cluster
-    > exhaust   multiple cables are applied between PARALLELS of devices from all clusters until the smallest cluster is exhausted
+    > exhaust *   multiple cables are applied between PARALLELS of devices from all clusters until the smallest cluster is exhausted
     > ...         (more to come)

 > **ipsummary:** <**auto** (default) | IP address in CIDR notation>